YohoCodes/cg_api_analysis/README.md

 # Crypto API Analysis

-A comprehensive Python toolkit for analyzing cryptocurrency market data using the CoinGecko API.
+A Python toolkit for analyzing cryptocurrency market data using the CoinGecko API.
 This project provides tools for retrieving, processing, and analyzing historical market chart data for cryptocurrencies with correlation analysis capabilities.

 ## Features